paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

-### Components

-`Components` is a static helper class with functions to create and find Components.

-#### Components.Find&lt;T>(name)
-Search the current scene for components of type `T`, then return the one with the name supplied.
-For a call with no name, we use the name of T.

-If there are no matching objects in the scene, `Find` tries to load a resource of the supplied type and name.
-The name can be any path inside a ***Resources*** directory.

-####Components.Find&lt;T>(inGameObject)
-Find a component by type within a specified GameObject.
-If not found, do a global Find on the type.

-#### Components.Create&lt;T>(gameObject, name)
-Calling this creates a component of type T inside the provided game object.
-The instance of T has the name supplied or the type name if the former is null.

-#### Components.Create&lt;T>(name)
-The overload that does not supply a gameObject creates a new one and name the same as the component.
-The new gameObject attaches to the root of the current hierarchy.

 ### Preview Custom Editor

-Unity custom editors provide additional functionality for the Inspector panel. `PreviewEditor&lt;T>` is a generic that adds a ***Preview*** button to the bottom of the Component.
+Unity custom editors provide additional functionality for the Inspector panel. `PreviewEditor<T>` is a generic that adds a ***Preview*** button to the bottom of the Component.

 `AudioClipsEditor` is a custom class that plays a sound when pressing ***Preview***.